 • Tennessee Farmers offers the cheapest car insurance for a full coverage policy (100/300/100) in Tennessee.

-State laws require all drivers to maintain a minimum level of car insurance coverage, also known as the state’s minimum coverage requirements.
-In Tennessee, you must have at least the following insurance coverage on your car.
+Tennessee requires all drivers to carry a minimum amount of car insurance, known as the state’s minimum coverage requirements.
+It means that your policy must include at least:

 Minimum bodily injury liability$25,000/$50,000